DARK-art108/FinBox-NLP-Exercise/docs/index.md

 ```
 ![Placeholder](https://i.imgur.com/S3eP3EE.png)

-## Sentiment Analysis using LSTM and Fastai
+## Sentiment Analysis using AWD-LSTM and Fastai

 I am going to create a DataBlock in which we are goign to use a seq_len as 72, why 72?
 As if you look on to the sequences in detail you will find that most of the sequences are less than 72 words.